bluesky-social/atproto-website/README.md

   `posts.ts`/`episodes.ts` and `page.tsx` metadata, so remark never sees them — without this a title reads `"Like This"` while the body around it is curled.
   The editor shows the transformed value after saving.
-Slugs, dates, URLs, and author/host names are left exactly as typed.
+Slugs, dates, URLs, and author/host names are left exactly as typed. `npm run blog create` and `npm run podcast create` apply the same transform, so it doesn't matter which tool you author with.

 #### Credentials